joelleshane/stat159-fall2016-project3/README.md

 The directory `report/` contains the .Rnw file that compiles the report in both .pdf and .html formats.

-The directory `shiny/` contains
+The directory `shiny/` contains the shiny app that displays the charts comparing the models and their outputs.

 The directory `slides/` contains the .Rmd file that produces an html file including a presentation that summarized the methods, data, and results of the project.

-The directory `documentation/` contains documentation from teh college scorecard website that contains more in depth information about the data
+The directory `documentation/` contains documentation from the college scorecard website that contains more in depth information about the data

 ## Instructions for Reproducing this project: